laika-murasaki/bettermending/README.md

 - Repair items using experience points or a specified item
 - Specify a permission required to use the repair feature
 - Repair items with the right click mouse button while holding shift
+- Allow only certain enchantments to be repaired with the plugin

 ![BetterMending gif](https://hynse.xyz/downloadable/bettermending.gif)